Flyin' Miata Stage 2 FOX suspension for NA

 The standard spring set is 550 lb/in front and 375 lb/in rear.
 This is suitable for street use and track use, and it's what we use on the V8 cars we build for customers.
 On the V8 track car, we used 750/500, and the standard valving can deal with up to 900 lb front springs.

 The springs will go loose at full droop.
-To avoid this, we do offer a helper spring kit.
+To avoid this, the standard spring kit includes helper springs.
 They won't make a difference to how the car drives, but they will keep the springs seated when the suspension is fully extended.
 It's mostly for ease of maintenance.
+If you'd like to save some money, we also offer a spring kit without the helper springs.
+Or, you can pick up the shocks with no springs to use custom rates.

 The sway bars are the standard Flyin' Miata units, and will help the car corner flatter and allow you to easily adjust the oversteer/understeer balance.
 The geometry of the NA6 front bar is different than other Miata bars, so you cannot directly compare diameters.
 This set measures 7/8" (NA6) or 1" (NA8) front and 5/8" rear, with six total stiffness settings.